Process to rename Mount Evans begins with a retelling of Sand Creek Massacre story

-The Colorado Geographic Naming Advisory Board — which evaluates proposals to change the names of geographic features and public places in Colorado — has finally begun considering a potential name change for Mount Evans, renamed in early 1895 to honor the disgraced territorial governor John Evans.
+The Colorado Geographic Naming Advisory Board — which evaluates proposals to change the names of geographic features and public places in Colorado — has finally begun considering a potential name change for Mount Evans, renamed in 1895 to honor the disgraced territorial governor John Evans.

 Evans was governor of Colorado territory from 1862 to 1865, when he was forced to resign for his leadership role in the Nov.
 29, 1864, Sand Creek Massacre, which resulted in the murders of more than 230 Cheyenne and Arapaho people, mostly women, children and older adults.